sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

 Now, both return values are on the same indentation level and it’s easier to compare them.
-This pattern works when none of the condition branches are handling errors, in which case an early return would be a better pattern (we talk about it in the [Avoid conditions](#avoid-conditions) chapter).
+This pattern works when none of the condition branches are handling errors, in which case an early return would be a better pattern.

+I> We talk about early returns in the [Avoid conditions](#avoid-conditions) chapter.

 Here’s another example: